apenella/ransidble/ROADMAP.md

 - Upload projects in multiple formats
   - tar.gz
   - oci image
-- Implement authentication
+- Implement authentication: It would be delegated to an external service
-- Implement authorization
+- Implement authorization: It would be delegated to an external service